Safe Haven for Donkeys in the Holy Land

-Safe Haven for Donkeys in the Holy Land (SHADH) is a British registered charity that cares for working and abandoned donkeys in Israel and the Palestinian Territories.
+Safe Haven for Donkeys in the Holy Land is a British registered charity that cares for working and abandoned donkeys in Israel, Egypt and the State of Palestine.

-The organization, which was set up in 2000, runs a 4 acre donkey sanctuary near the Israeli town of Netanya.
-At the beginning of 2017, Safe Haven was home to more than 230 donkeys.
+The organisation, which was established in 2000, runs a 4 acre donkey sanctuary near the Israeli town of Netanya and a smaller facility in the Palestinian village of Arranah.
+At the beginning of 2026, Safe Haven's two sites were home to around 210 donkeys.

 Safe Haven also runs a programme of free veterinary clinics for working donkeys, mules and horses in the Palestinian Territories.
-The team regularly visits towns and villages where they offer free veterinary care, advice on tooth and hoof care, harnessing and education and support for the owners.
+The three mobile teams regularly visit towns and villages where they offer free veterinary care, advice on tooth and hoof care, harnessing and education and support for the owners.
+There is also a permanent clinic in the Palestinian city of Nablus.

+In 2023, Safe Haven expanded its work to Egypt where they now have two mobile veterinary teams working in the brick kilns of El Saff where donkeys are still widely used.
+In 2026, they began operating a third team in the towns and villages of the Aswan governorate.

-In 2012 the charity opened a permanent clinic in the Palestinian city of Nablus, open 7 days a week and is treating around 200 working donkeys, mules and horses every week.
+In 2024, in response to the desperate need in the region, the charity began operating a mobile first aid clinic for donkeys, mules and horses in the Gaza Strip.

-The charity's Royal Patron is HRH Princess Alexandra the Hon Lady Ogilvy KG GCVO.
-Patrons are the Rt Hon the Earl of Stockton, actor Peter Egan, journalist and broadcaster Kay Burley, broadcaster Des Lynam, actor Anthony Head, author and journalist Julie Burchill and former MP and author Ann Widdecombe.
+The charity's Royal Patron is Princess Alexandra.
+Other patrons include the Earl of Stockton, actor Peter Egan, journalist and broadcaster Kay Burley, broadcaster Des Lynam, and author and journalist Julie Burchill.
+Before their deaths, both in 2026, actor Anthony Head, and former MP and author Ann Widdecombe were patrons.